 That’s why we launched Best Evidence.
 Now, more than ever, you need a guide to what true crime is worth your time — and that’s what we’re here to do.

 Every weekday, subscribers receive an email newsletter filled with original analysis and reporting as well as a curated look at the latest news in the true crime genre.
 Sometimes that’s a discussion thread or a podcast episode…and sometimes it’s free (Tuesdays, Thursdays, and Fridays currently)!

 But paid subscribers get way more.
 For $5 per month, or $55 per year, you’ll receive every issue, as well as full access to our archives.
 Paid subscribers are the only ones allowed to comment on every issue and participate in every discussion thread, and the only ones who’ll receive bonus content including reviews long-form reviews, interviews, and more.

 Best Evidence is solely supported by subscribers (though, if you’d like to purchase advertising in Best Evidence, please get in touch at email@example.com), so — not to put too fine a point on it — it can only exist if people pay to subscribe.
 Please consider signing up to do so today.

 If you have any questions, feedback, or more, please do drop us a line at firstname.lastname@example.org.

 Editor-in-chief: Sarah D. Bunting

-Sarah founded The Blotter in 2011 and is the host of its flagship podcast, The Blotter Presents.
-She was a cofounder of the seminal television critique site Television Without Pity, the East Coast editor of Previously.tv, and still blogs at tomatonation.com.
+Sarah founded The Blotter in 2011 and was the host of its flagship podcast, The Blotter Presents.
+She was a cofounder of the seminal television critique site Television Without Pity.
 She’s also a co-host of podcasts including Mark and Sarah Talk About Songs, Extra Hot Great, and Again With This: Beverly Hills, 90210 & Melrose Place.

 Publisher: Eve Batey